 The longer I can get you to stay with me, the less lonely I feel (jokes!), the more value I can offer which means you might take action - leave a comment, share this post or even join me on my email.

 Without Storytelling; Cheryl is a copywriter who has several clients she needs to write content for today.
 She loves writing.

 With Storytelling; Cheryl gets up with a million ideas buzzing in her head.
-She can’t wait to get to her laptop & immediately pours a coffee and switches it on.
-It’s going to be a busy day writing content for her clients in the sun.
+She can’t wait to get to her laptop & immediately pours a coffee, sits down at her desk and switches it on.
+It’s going to be a busy day writing content for her clients with the sun streaming through the window.

 2. Publish > Shout > Market